mu578/mu9/ReadMe.md

 Most of the type-independent algorithm front-ends are following the same design in mind than the STL: https://en.cppreference.com/w/cpp/algorithm for temporary reference.
-Last, for the embedded C++ community, I think it is also interesting to have a look at the exellent John Wellbelove's Embedded Template Library: https://github.com/ETLCPP/etl.
+Last, for the embedded C++ community, I think it is also interesting to have a look at the excellent John Wellbelove's Embedded Template Library: https://github.com/ETLCPP/etl.

 # EOF